shaunkapla/linkedin-job-filter/README.md

 1. Click the extension icon in your Chrome toolbar to open the popup (upper right hand side puzzle piece icon)

-2. Click the vertically aligned three dots next to linkedin job filter

-3. Open up **This Can Read And Change Site Data** and then select **When you click the extension**

-4. You should also click the pin icon to make it more accessible
+2. You should also click the pin icon to make it more accessible

-5. Open up linkedin and open the extension on the upper right hand corner
+3. Open up linkedin and open the extension on the upper right hand corner

-6. Add companies to blacklist or job title keywords to filter out
+4. Add companies to blacklist or job title keywords to filter out

-7. Toggle options to hide viewed/applied/saved jobs
+5. Toggle options to hide viewed/applied jobs

-8. Browse LinkedIn jobs and enjoy a cleaner linkedin job feed
+6. Browse LinkedIn jobs and enjoy a cleaner linkedin job feed

-9. **If you update your list of companies, title preference, or viewed, applied, and saved, you will have to refresh the browser to apply those changes**
+7. **Any changes to your job search preferences will require you to reload the page**

 ---